idelfonsog2/idelfonsog2.github.io/README.md

 ---

-### **`Proendoscopy`**
+### **Proendoscopy**

-Created an iOS app to manage a database of items.
-Pros the effectiveness of adding a new item to the device database and reducing the time up to 97.5%.
+Created an iOS application to manage the items in inventory for a medical equipment repair company.

+- Keep up to date items with the sold, in progress, not started labels
+- Keep a record of prices for each item
+- Group items by brand, category, price range

 Proendoscopy is a local company in the city of Sunrise, it specializes in the service and repair of medical equipment, mainly endoscopes.

-Our dev team was able to quickly identify the main problem in their workflow and inefficiency of procedures in the sales department
+Our dev team was able to quickly identify the main problem in their workflow and inefficiency of procedures in the sales department.

 **tech**: iOS: Objective-C, CoreData, UIKit